 When Jenn reached the shelter, she called the SAFEline to tell us that she had arrived safely.
 She said she was ready to “begin my new life.”

-Our chat advocates, who can also be reached by calling the SAFEline at 512.267.SAFE (7233), are trained to provide assistance in cases of domestic violence, sexual assault, sex trafficking, child abuse and those in need of parenting support.
+Our chat advocates (who can also be reached by calling the SAFEline at 512.267.SAFE (7233), texting at 737.888.7233, or chat online at safeaustin.org/chat, are trained to provide assistance in cases of domestic violence, sexual assault, sex trafficking, child abuse and those in need of parenting support.

-Online chat is here for those who prefer not to talk on the phone, are in a situation that is too dangerous to talk, members of the Deaf community who prefer chat to relay/VRS, and people with disabilities who prefer communicating by text.
+Online chat is here for those who prefer not to talk on the phone, are in a situation that is too dangerous to talk, Deaf people of all identities who prefer chat to relay/VRS, and people with disabilities who prefer communicating by text.

 Because it is an online service, our live chat can be accessed on computers as well as internet-connected mobile devices that have a web browser.

 - Offer a safe space where you can talk about your concerns with someone who cares and won’t judge